digger32/Evaluation-protocol-for-tabular-foundation-models/README.md

 The per-cell records themselves are a separate deposit, because they are 2.1 GB extracted and nobody should have to download them to read the code:

-- Records with DOI: *(concept DOI of the data deposit)*
-- Analysis outputs behind every figure and table: `final/` in this repository
+- Analysis outputs behind every figure and table: `final/` in 10.5281/zenodo.22180144

 ## Layout